Frequently Asked Questions

 This can be a little tricky.
 Under HIPAA guidelines, I cannot speak to another person without my client’s written consent.
 If I bill your card, you will have information that your friend/relative is still in therapy.
 If my client signs a written consent, then yes, they can use your billing information.
 If they withdraw consent, then I will no longer bill you.

 How does insurance work?

-Currently, I am active with five insurance plans: Aetna, Cigna, United Healthcare, Oxford, and Oscar.
+Currently, I am active with five insurance plans in Florida: Aetna, Cigna, United Healthcare, Oxford, and Oscar.
 If you have one of these insurance plans, let me know during our consultation call.
 I will send your information to Headway.co who bills the insurance on my behalf.
 If your insurance is accepted, all billing will be handled through Headway.co.
 If not, you will be considered out-of-network and I will provide you with a superbill which you can file with your insurance for reimbursement.
 Unfortunately, I am only credentialed to accept insurance in Florida, but I can provide the superbill for you to submit to your insurance provider.

 Important: If you choose to use your insurance (and this includes superbills I give you to file with your insurance provider), I must follow all policies the insurance company requires.
 One of those is giving you a mental health diagnosis.
 This diagnosis will likely follow you around for several years.
 If you do not use your insurance, I will not be required to give you a diagnosis.
 Also, insurance companies often audit the chart records and will read all the case notes.
 Your chart will be seen by numerous individuals.

 What is your cancellation policy?